oktayesenn/js-function-and-scope/readme.md

 for functions.
 Try and work through all of these, but at the very least do the first 5 and then 1 from each category.

-Start with the basics for these.

-Write one function per bullet point.
-Write a function that:
+These functions should all return something. **Log the result of each by storing it in a variable, then `console.log` the variable:**

-- Console logs "hello world"
+- Returns "hello world"
-- Takes a parameter called "name" and console logs it
+- Takes a parameter called "name" and returns it
-- Takes a parameter called "name" and console logs "hello" + name
+- Takes a parameter called "name" and returns "hello" + name
-- Takes a parameter called "number" and multiplies it by itself, then console logs the result
+- Takes a parameter called "number" and return itself squared (multiply it by itself).

-These functions should all return something.
-Log the result of each by storing it in a variable, then `console.log` the variable:

-- Take a number as a parameter and return itself squared.
 - Have 3 optional parameters, all numbers.
 Add all the numbers together.
 If the function is called without passing any numbers in, simply return 10.
 - Take a number and add some amount of zeroes to the end, returning it (make